Jospiado/FrontendTDS/README.md

 ## Running end-to-end tests

 Run `ng e2e` to execute the end-to-end tests via a platform of your choice.
 To use this command, you need to first add a package that implements end-to-end testing capabilities.

+## Java Spring API Integration

+This frontend is intended to communicate with a Java Spring API.
+Ensure that the backend server is running before interacting with the frontend application.
+You can configure the API endpoint in the Angular environment settings.

+The Java Spring API repository can be found at [https://github.com/Jospiado/api-java-spring](https://github.com/Jospiado/api-java-spring).

 ## Further help